messagemedia/messagemedia-soap-api-ruby-sdk/README.md

 If you have any issue using this sample code, or would like to report a defect, you could [create a new Issue](https://github.com/messagemedia/messagemedia-ruby/issues/new) in Github or [Contact us](http://www.messagemedia.com.au/contact-us).

 ## Installation
-The messagemedia-soap Gem can be installed from Rubygems:
+The messagemedia-ruby Gem can be installed from Rubygems:

-    gem install messagemedia-soap
+    gem install messagemedia-ruby

 ## Usage
 The following actions have been implemented: